 The Fair Work commission have announced a 3.5% increase to the minimum wage.
-This will make the weekly minimum wage $719.20 and the minimum hourly rate $18.93.
+This will make the weekly minimum wage $719.20 and the minimum hourly rate to $18.93.
 This equates to a rise of $24.30 a week for minimum wage workers.

 Alongside this however we see cuts to Sunday penalty rates for the fast food, hospitality, retail and pharmaceutical industries.
 It is the part time and full time employees that will get hit the hardest from this, with cuts between 10%-15% occurring.
 Casual employees remain almost unaffected, except in the retail sector where their penalty rates drop by an extra 5%.

-Overseas retailers that are selling goods under the price of $1,000 are now subject to GST.
+Online overseas retailers that are selling goods under the price of $1,000 are now subject to GST.

-In regards to housing and real estate, the purchasers of newly constructed residential property, land or subdivisions must now withhold the amount of the GST from the contract price.
+In regards to housing and real estate, the purchases of newly constructed residential property, land or subdivisions must now withhold the amount of the GST from the contract price.
 Whilst the amount of GST will not change they will now have to pay the amount directly to the ATO.